killianmuldoon/doca-platform/docs/guides/usecases/hbn_ovn/readme.md

 #### Verification

-These verification commands may need to be run multiple times to ensure the condition is met.
+These verification commands, which are common to both the 5.1 DPUService and 5.2 DPUDeployment installations, may need to be run multiple times to ensure the condition is met.

-Verify the DPUService installation with:
+Verify the DPU and Service installation with:
 ```shell
 ## Ensure the DPUServices are created and have been reconciled.
 kubectl wait --for=condition=ApplicationsReconciled --namespace dpf-operator-system  dpuservices doca-blueman-service doca-hbn doca-telemetry-service